panoptic-labs/docs/docs/subgraph/reference.md

 ---

 # Subgraph reference
-Fields recorded by the Panoptic subgraph
+Fields recorded by the Panoptic subgraph.